kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 animateRandomAnimalChange()
 ```

-Build and run and hit the animate button, and you'll see the image cross-fade while it moves:
+Build and run and hit the animate button, and you’ll see the image cross-fade while it moves:

 ![ipad](images/Animalation4.png)

-> **Note:** The animal won't always change.
-Sometimes the randomly selected animal is the same as the one that's already there!
+> **Note:** The animal won’t always change.
+Sometimes the randomly selected animal is the same as the one that’s already there!

-If you pause the animation, you'll see that the cross-fade merrily continues.
-This might be what you want - it can be handy to have independent animations on the same object.
-However, for this app you're going to sync up the state of the two animators.
+If you pause the animation, you’ll see that the cross-fade merrily continues.
+This might be what you want — it can be handy to have independent animations on the same object.
+However, for this app, you’re going to sync up the state of the two animators.

 Find `handleTapOnImage(_:)` and where you pause or start `imageMoveAnimator`, do the same to `imageChangeAnimator`: